alexserver/alexserver/README.md

 - 🌱 I’m currently learning [remix](https://remix.run/) and systems design
 - 👯 I’m looking to collaborate on an exciting project that makes a good impact on world or society
 - 🤔 I’m looking for help with my personal and career growth
-- 💬 Ask me about Javascript, We technologies, or Soft Skills
+- 💬 Ask me about Javascript, Web Technologies, or Soft Skills
 - 📫 How to reach me:
   - [alejandro@gomezarceo.mx](mailto=alejandro@gomezarceo.mx)
   - [@alexserver](https://x.com/alexserver)